 Scw'exmx means "People of the Creek" in the nłeʔkepmxcin language.

-SCFSS recognizes historical challenges and is guided by traditional strength and wisdom to build family and community capacity in a monumental shift from protection to prevention.
+We recognize historical challenges and are guided by traditional strength and wisdom to build family and community capacity in a monumental shift from protection to prevention.

 About Our Logo

 Significant in both nłeʔkepmx and syilx culture, the basket weaves represent divine creation.
 The outer circle represents the world around us that gives us support and sustains our people.
 The inner circle represents the people of the communities that hold us all together in strength and spirit.
 Our communities are represented by the five points of the basket.
 The sunburst peaks represent our ancestors who watch over us and guide the work we do.
 The large hand represents an adult guiding, loving and holding up our most precious gifts – our children.
 The child’s hand is loving, guiding and teaching us along our journey together.
 The two water lines represent nłeʔkepmx and syilx people and water signifies our healing.